 In your quest to learn about how Montessori teaches math, you will come across many terms with which you may not be familiar.
 One of those terms may be something called 1:1 correspondence.

-In this article, you will learn the basics of how Montessori math is taught, what one to one correspondence is, how Montessori uses it, and you will get some great 1:1 correspondence activity ideas you can do right at home with your child.
+In this article, you will learn the basics of how Montessori math is taught, what one-to-one correspondence is, how Montessori uses it, and you will get some great 1:1 correspondence activity ideas you can do right at home with your child.

 What is 1:1 correspondence?

-One-to-one correspondences formalize one the most fundamental mathematical equivalences between two sets: the sets are distinct sets, but the correspondence means we can treat them as if they are ‘morally’ the same set.
+One-to-one correspondences formalize one of the most fundamental mathematical equivalences between two sets: the sets are distinct sets, but the correspondence means we can treat them as if they are ‘morally' the same set.

 Confused yet?
 Don't be.

 Put plainly, 1:1 correspondence is the concept that two different things can have the same numerical value.
 For example, the written number “5” has the same numerical value as 5 raisins.
 (Or any other item.)

 This is a pretty critical concept for children to learn, as successfully using math depends on understanding the meaning of the written numbers.

 Being able to rote count and recite math facts may get some of us through school, but this ability renders itself useless when critical thinking in regards to actual quantities is needed.